 Watch a video on How to import works using a Search & Link Wizard

-Once registered in ORCID, you can then import papers from ResearcherID (Web of Science) and Scopus:
+Alternatively once you are registered with an ORCID, you can then import papers from ResearcherID (Web of Science) and Scopus yourself:

 Importing publications from Google Scholar to ORCID: